 Referral Targeting with Business Intelligence

-Panorama Orthopedics & Spine Center, based in Denver, Colorado, prides itself on delivering cutting-edge, quality orthopedic and wellness care to its patients.
-With offices in Golden, Westminster, and Highlands Ranch, as well as a variety of ancillary and specialty care centers throughout the metro area, Panorama assists its patients with orthopedic care all the way from diagnosis and surgery to rehabilitation and wellness services.
+Panorama Orthopedics & Spine Center, based in Denver, CO, prides itself on delivering cutting-edge, quality orthopedic and wellness care to its patients.
+With offices in Golden, Westminster and Highlands Ranch, as well as a variety of ancillary and specialty care centers throughout the metro area, Panorama assists its patients with orthopedic care all the way from diagnosis and surgery to rehabilitation and wellness services.
 Outstanding customer service, teamwork and accountability are integral to how the independent group of more than 30 orthopedic surgeons interacts with patients.
 And these same attributes are also the cornerstone of how Panorama approaches differentiating itself from the competition—including its marketing efforts.

 “Panorama has always taken marketing very seriously,” says Michele Bergh, Director of Marketing and Business Development at Panorama Orthopedics & Spine Center.
-“In this practice, we have very strong leadership and it’s made clear upfront what the expectations are for physicians around the level of work and the marketing of their practice.”
+“In this practice, we have very strong leadership, and it’s made clear upfront what the expectations are for physicians around the level of work and the marketing of their practice.”